GovTechSG/seed-documentation/faqs/seed-faq-general.md

 </details><hr />

-<details><summary style="font-size:20px;font-weight:bold">Are there any guidelines for storing data on a GMD?</summary>

-You can store confidential data such as log-in credentials, encryption keys, API tokens, and API keys on your GMD.

-Do not store any production or live data on a GMD.

-!> For security reasons, **encrypt the confidential data** before storing it on your GMD.

-</details><hr />

 <details><summary style="font-size:20px;font-weight:bold">I have lost my GMD.
 What should I do?</summary>

 1. Inform the manager-in-charge and operations manager and get an approval to delete the data from the lost device.